 - The Fourth Amendment right to freedom from unreasonable searches and seizures.
 A violation occurs if the police conduct an illegal search by defying proper arrest warrant and search warrant procedures.

 - The Eighth Amendment right to freedom from cruel and unusual punishment.
-A violation occurs if the police subject the victim to unreasonable pain or torment while incarcerated.
+A violation occurs if the police subject you to unreasonable pain or torment while incarcerated.

-Section 1983 of the United States Code offers victims a way to sue people who have seriously harmed them while acting under the “color of state law.”
-In order to prevail on a Section 1983 claim, the victim has to show all of the following:
+Section 1983 of the United States Code offers you a way to sue people who have seriously harmed you while acting under the “color of state law.”
+In order to prevail on a Section 1983 claim, you have to show all of the following:

-- One of the victim’s constitutional rights was violated,
+- One of your constitutional rights was violated,

 - The violation was perpetrated by someone acting under color of law (such as a police officer), and